-- · sites on the adventure path,
+- sites on the adventure path,

+- sites in any players' support area

+- your Free Peoples cards,

-- your Free Peoples cards,your copy of The One Ring, and
+- your copy of The One Ring, and

 - your opponents' Shadow cards.

 All other cards are inactive.
 Inactive cards are not affected by the game and do not affect the game.